vmpartner/bitmex/README.md

 # Bitmex API
-Packages for work with bitmex rest and websocket API on golang Target of this packages make easy access to bitmex API including testnet platform.
+Packages for work with bitmex rest and websocket API on golang.
+Target of this packages make easy access to bitmex API including testnet platform.

 Packages covered tests.